Scientific directors: Prof. Dr. Jochen Mayerl; Prof. Dr. Natascha Zowislo-Grünewald

 The distance learning programme in Organisation and Communication has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.

 For the study and examination credits a weekly commitment of about 15 to 20 hours is required.
-These credits are to be provided in the form of mail-in assignments, online seminars, four on-campus phases (including preparatory tasks), a scientific essay, a case study, a term paper, an online colloquium and the Master's thesis.
+These credits are to be provided in the form of mail-in exercises, online seminars, four on-campus phases (including preparatory tasks), a scientific essay, a case study, a term paper, an online colloquium and the Master's thesis.

 At a glance

 At the moment, the tuition fees are EUR 990 per semester as well as the social contribution of currently EUR 102 per semester.
 The one-time fee for the Master's thesis is EUR 500.
 The tuition fees do not include travel and accommodation expenses or meal allowances during the on-campus phases.
 Only the social contribution is charged in the first and second semester after the end of the standard period of study.
 Tuition fees are reduced to 30 percent of the original fee as of the third semester exceeding the standard period of study; this does not apply to the Master's thesis fee.
 The tuition fees are exempted from German VAT and may be tax-deductible if the legal requirements are fulfilled.
 An installment payment request is possible, further information can be found here.

 Subject to change.